 II] A sentiment classification method that is applicable when we do not have any labeled data for a target domain but have some labeled data for multiple other domains, des-ignated as the source domains.
 We automat-ically create a sentiment sensitive thesaurus using both labeled and unlabeled data from multiple source domains to find the associa-tion between words that express similar sentiments in different domains.
 The created the-saurus is then used to expand feature vectors to train a binary classifier.
-Unlike previous crossdomain sentiment classification meth-ods, our method can efficiently learn from multiple source domains.
-Our method signif-icantly outperforms numerous baselines and returns results that are better than or com-parable to previous cross-domain sentiment classification methods on a benchmark dataset containing Amazon user reviews for different types of products.
+Unlike previous cross-domain sentiment classification meth-ods, our method can efficiently learn from multiple source domains.
+Our method significantly outperforms numerous baselines and returns results that are better than or com-parable to previous cross-domain sentiment classification methods on a benchmark dataset containing Amazon user reviews for different types of products.

 III] Merchants selling products on the Web often ask their customers to review the products that they have purchased and the associated services.
 As e-commerce is becoming more and more popular, the number of customer reviews that a product receives grows rapidly.
 For a popular product, the number of reviews can be in hundreds or even thousands.
 This makes it difficult for a potential customer to read them to make an informed decision on whether to purchase the product.
-It also makes it difficult for the manufacturer of the product to keep 4. track and to manage customer opinions.

-For the manufacturer, there are additional difficulties because many merchant sites may sell the same product and the manufacturer normally produces many kinds of 5. products.
+It also makes it difficult for the manufacturer of the product to keep track and to manage customer opinions.
+For the manufacturer, there are additional difficulties because many merchant sites may sell the same product and the manufacturer normally produces many kinds of products.
 In this research, we aim to mine and to summarize all the customer reviews of a product.
-This

-Particular emphasis is placed on evaluating different summarization task is different from traditional text machine learning algorithms for the task of twitter summarization because we only mine the features of the product on which the customers have expressed their opinions and whether the opinions are positive or negative.
+This summarization task is different from traditional text summarization because we only mine the features of the product on which the customers have expressed their opinions and whether the opinions are positive or negative.
 We do not summarize the reviews by selecting a subset or rewrite some of the original sentences from the reviews to capture the main points as in the classic text summarization.